-In the event the College or the employee wishes to discontinue the telecommuting arrangement, a cross-training period with a replacement will commence for thirty (30) days.
+In the event the College or the employee wishes to discontinue the teleworking arrangement, the College shall determine whether the employee will remain an employee with the College and work on-site.
+If appropriate, a cross-training period with a replacement will commence for thirty (30) days.
 This period will give the College time to allocate a replacement employee and give the remote employee ample time to train and transfer duties to the individual.
 All equipment owned by the College will be returned by the end of the transition period.